 Our Scholars work on projects which will help the world reach the targets set out in the SDGs.
 Supervised by academics from across academic disciplines, the Scholars also have the benefit of expertise from business and policy experts.

 How do you make decisions under uncertainty?
 Jonathan Sykes is studying uncertainty and how it relates to sustainable built environments.
 In […]

-A smart, green and clean steel industry will come a giant step closer thanks to a new £35 million research […]
+A smart, green and clean steel industry will come a giant step closer.
+This is thanks to a new £35 […]

 We work closely with our partner sustainability teams at TUoS.
 Many of the researchers behind these groups are mentors to Grantham Scholars.